Waw an Namus: Geology

 Waw an Namus is an isolated volcano.
 About 70 km north lie lava flows of basaltic composition and the Haruj volcanic field, of which Waw an Namus is sometimes considered to be a part.
 These in turn are only two out of several large but little known volcanic fields in the Sahara.
-A number of theories have been proposed to explain the volcanism in the Sahara, such as the activation of ancient crustal lineaments by the collision between Africa and Europe; in the case of Waw an Namus the magmas originated in the mantle at about 130 km depth.
+A number of theories have been proposed to explain the volcanism in the Sahara, such as the activation of ancient crustal lineaments by the collision between Africa and Europe; in the case of Waw an Namus the magmas originated in the mantle at about 130 km depth, and include both asthenosphere and lithosphere components that underwent metasomatism before melting.
+The processes at Haruj and Waw an Namus were probably different.

 The terrain surrounding Waw an Namus is covered by Quaternary sediments.
 The basement beneath the volcano is crystalline, and is in turn covered by limestone, marl and the Nubian Sandstone.

 Alkali basalts have been identified in the scoria, and the occurrence of foidite has been reported.
 Minerals contained within these rocks include apatite, clinopyroxene, magnetite, nepheline and olivine, and occasionally melilite and sodalite.
 The rocks contain xenoliths of harzburgite, lherzolite and peridotite.
 Sulfur occurs within the crater of the scoria cone, as well as white deposits that may be formed by alunite.